medic/cht-docs/content/en/apps/tutorials/targets.md

       if (isPatient(contact)) {
         if (contact.reports.some(report => report.form === 'assessment')) {
           emit(Object.assign({}, original, const targetInstance = {
-            _id: householdId, //Emits a passing target instance with the household as the target instance ID
+            _id: householdId, //Emits a passing target instance with the household ID as the target instance ID
             pass: true
           }));
         }